 You will be exposed to the cutting edge in Biochemistry, both in the classroom and through hands-on experience via lab and project work that brings the excitement of scientific inquiry to life.

-From day one, you will have access to state-of-the-art facilities—like our Life Sciences and Bioengineering Center—where you will ask and answer important questions about the world around us, from studying how cells respond to drugs to using artificial photosynthesis to create renewable energy—you’ll answer them too.
+A major in biochemistry will also give you access to state-of-the-art facilities—including our Life Sciences and Bioengineering Center—from day one.
+You won’t just ask questions about everything from how cells respond to drugs to how we can use artificial photosynthesis to create renewable energy—you’ll answer them too.

-Our Biochemistry program will deepen your content knowledge and give you hands-on expertise using scientific tools and techniques to further your understanding of the processes and transformations that occur in living organisms.
+Our degree in biochemistry will deepen your knowledge and give you hands-on experience using scientific tools and techniques to further your understanding of the processes and transformations that occur in living organisms.

 You will study foundational and advanced topics in biochemistry, biology, and chemistry, as well as mathematical sciences and physics.
 Throughout your program, you will have many opportunities to apply your knowledge through project work and laboratory research aimed at tackling real-world challenges.

-If you are interested in pursuing a health-related career, WPI’s Biochemistry degree requirements include all the technical courses needed for admission to medical, dental, and veterinary schools.
+If you’re interested in pursuing a health-related career, the degree requirements for the biochemistry major at WPI include all technical courses needed for admission to medical, dental, and veterinary schools.

 Whether it’s real-world work experience through a co-op or internship, earning a bachelor’s and master’s degrees in four or five years through the BS/MS program, or integrating your coursework with your extracurricular interests through Major and a Mission, there are many ways you can make the most out of your time at WPI.